IN THE FOOTSTEPS OF CHARLES DARWIN | EVOLUTION, ECOLOGY AND CONSERVATION IN THE GALAPAGOS ISLANDS

 After a meeting at the university main campus in Quito, I flew to San Cristobal, the administrative capital of the islands.

 I arrived at the new campus in the afternoon, and although the accommodations were not yet officially open to staff and students, they made an exception, and I was among the very first to stay at the new facility.

-What I found was way beyond my expectations – a new college campus built directly in front of a world-class surfing beach!
+What I found was way beyond my expectations – a new college campus built directly in front of a world-class beach!

 Below are a few photos taken in 2003 when the original community college opened to offer students on the island an opportunity to study locally.